 Снимка на Готие Капюсон

-An award-winning composer, Capuçon has captivated audiences around the world with his expressive musicianship, magnetic artistry and fiery virtuosity.
-Also impressive is the deep sonority of his cello “L’Ambassadur” of 1701, made by Matteo Goffriller.
-Every concert season he plays with leading orchestras and conductors such as Semyon Bychkov, Gustavo Dudamel, Charles Dutoit, Christoph Eschenbach, Andrés Orozco-Estrada, Pablo Heras-Casado, Paavo Järvi, Klaus Mäkelä, Andris Nelsons and Christian Thielemann.
-His extensive collaborations with contemporary composers include Lera Auerbach, Wolfgang Rihm, Krzysztof Penderecki, Henri Dutilleux, Jörg Widmann, Danny Elfman, Keegan Chen, Bryce Dessner, Karol Beffa, Nicola Campogrande, Bruno Mantovani, Philippe Manoury, Jérôme Ducrot and others.
+Each concert season, he plays with leading orchestras and conductors such as Semyon Bychkov, Gustavo Dudamel, Charles Dutoit, Christoph Eschenbach, André Orozco-Estrada, Pablo Heras-Casado, Paavo Järvi, Klaus Mäkelä, Andris Nelsons, and Christian Thielemann.
+He actively collaborates with contemporary composers such as Lera Averbakh, Wolfgang Rihm, Krzysztof Penderecki, Henri Dutilleux, Jörg Widmann, Danny Elfman, Keegan Chen, Bryce Dessner, Karol Befa, Nicola Campogrande, Bruno Mantovani, Philippe Manoury, Jérôme Ducrot, and others.

-Capuçon regularly performs at festivals around the world, including Edinburgh, Salzburg, Grafenegg and Verbier.
-The 2022/23 season saw the debut European tour of the cello ensemble Capucelli, which he formed with former pupils of his, laureates of the Louis Vuitton Foundation’s La Classe d’Excellence de violoncelle in Paris.
+Capuçon regularly plays at festivals worldwide including Edinburgh, Salzburg, Grafenegg and Verbier.
+The 2022/23 season saw the debut tour of Capuçon’s cello ensemble created with his former students – Capucelli – laureates of La Classe d’Excellence de violoncelle in Paris.

-An exclusive Erato artist (Warner Classics), Capuçon has won numerous awards and has an extensive discography.
-His album Destination Paris, reissued in November 2023, celebrates French music from classical repertoire to film scores and was awarded the Opus Klassik Award in 2024 in the Instrumentalist of the Year category.
+Recording exclusively for Erato (Warner Classics), Capuçon has won multiple awards and holds an extensive discography.
+His album Destination Paris, released in November 2023, celebrates French music from classical repertoire to film scores and was awarded Opus Klassik award in 2024 in the Performer of the Year Cattegory.
+2020’s Warner Classics album Emotions features music from composers such as Debussy, Schubert and Elgar has achieved gold status in France.
+Further albums exploring short, popular pieces from a range of different genres – including Sensations (released in Autumn 2022) – have generated tens of millions of streams.

-Warner Classics’ 2020 album Emotions contains music by composers such as Debussy, Schubert, and Elgar and was awarded a gold disc in France.
-Other albums, with short popular pieces from different genres, including Sensations (2022), have garnered millions of listeners.
-Highlights from his previous recording catalogue include an Integral of Beethoven Cello Sonatas with Frank Brailey; an album of works by Schumann recorded live with Martha Argerich, Renaud Capuçon and the European Chamber Orchestra conducted by Bernard Haitink; Chopin and Franck Sonatas with Yuja Wang; and a solo album of pieces by Bach, Dutilleux and Kodaly.
-Capuçon has appeared on DVD in live performances with the Vienna Philharmonic/Andris Nelsons (Cello Concerto No.1 by Saint-Saëns), the Berliner Philharmoniker/Gustavo Dudamel (Cello Concerto No.1 by J. Haydn) and with Lisa Batiashvili, the Sächsische Staatskapelle Dresden and Christian Thielemann (Double Concerto by Brahms).
+Highlights of his back catalogue include the complete Beethoven Sonatas with Frank Braley; an album of Schumann works recorded live with Martha Argerich, Renaud Capuçon and Chamber Orchestra of Europe conducted by Bernard Haitink; Chopin and Franck sonatas with Yuja Wang; and a solo album featuring Bach, Dutilleux and Kodaly.
+Capuçon has also been featured on DVD in live performances with Wiener Philharmoniker with Andris Nelsons (Saint-Saens’ Cello Concerto No.1) Berliner Philharmoniker with Gustavo Dudamel (Haydn’s Cello Concerto No.1) and with Lisa Batiashvili, Sächsische Staatskapelle Dresden and Christian Thielemann (Brahms’ Concerto for Violin and Cello).

 Born in Chambéry, Capuçon began playing the cello at the age of five.
-He studied at the Conservatoire National Supérieur de Paris with Philippe Muller, and later with Heinrich Schiff in Vienna.
-Now a household name in his native France, Capuçon appears on screen and online in programs such as Prodiges, Now Hear This, Symphony Pour La Vie, The Artist Academy, and is a guest on Radio Classique’s Les Carnets de Gautier Capuçon program.
+He studied at the Conservatoire National Supérieur in Paris, and later with Heinrich Schiff in Vienna.
+Now a household name in his native France, Capuçon appears on screen and online in shows such as Prodiges, Now Hear This, Symphony Pour La Vie, and The Artist Academy, and is a guest presenter on Radio Classique in the show Les Carnets de Gautier.

 Gallery